 What Education is Needed to Become a Model

 Technically, no qualifications are needed to officially become a model.
 The right look, a collection of poses, hard work and a killer walk is more than enough to make it.
 However, to be truly successful in the industry a business minded brain is definitely needed.
 It is up to you to understand contracts, ensure that you are not being taken for a ride and that you are paid fairly.
 Too many young people get taken advantage of in the modelling industry due to lack of knowledge.
 Therefore, we advise you to take a business course of some sorts.
-This could simply be a night class, a part time course or a full on degree depending on how much time you have.
+This could simply be a night class at a community college, a part time course or a full on degree depending on how much time you have.

 A lack of understanding is the perfect scenario for scam artists to con you.
 Make sure you have the confidence to speak up and understand the business side of the industry.
 Also, if you do want to move into another avenue, you will have the knowledge to apply to your new venture.
 College graduates who specialised in business will be much more clued up.

 Models Who Have Degrees